visualdocumentrag/VDU-RAG-Survey/data/datasets.md

 are also the four on which saturation is observed, which is what one would expect: a benchmark saturates on what it measures.

-## Adding a dataset

-Add a row to [`datasets.csv`](datasets.csv).
-Take the query and document counts **from the introducing paper's own abstract** and mark the row `PRIMARY`; if you take them from anywhere else, mark it `SECONDARY` and say where in the commit message.
-The flag exists so that no reader has to take a number on trust.